See index to all the chapters for Putting Out the Planetary Fire

 Efforts to Improve Coverage of Climate

 Covering Climate Now is a global journalism collaboration started by Columbia Journalism Review and The Nation, in partnership with The Guardian, to improve media coverage of climate.
-With more than 460 partners in 57 countries, “CCNow collaborates with journalists and newsrooms to produce more informed and urgent climate stories, to make climate a part of every beat in the newsroom — from politics and weather to business and culture — and to drive a public conversation that creates an engaged public.
+With more than 460 partners in 57 countries, their mission statement says: “CCNow collaborates with journalists and newsrooms to produce more informed and urgent climate stories, to make climate a part of every beat in the newsroom — from politics and weather to business and culture — and to drive a public conversation that creates an engaged public.
 Mindful of the media’s responsibility to inform the public and hold power to account, we advise newsrooms, share best practices, and provide reporting resources that help journalists ground their coverage in science while producing stories that resonate with audiences.”[14]

 The faulty media coverage of climate has been driven for decades by the disinformation campaign of the fossil fuel industry.

-The committee chair accused ExxonMobil’s CEO Darren Woods of lying to Congress after he denied that the company covered up its own research about oil’s contribution to the climate crisis as far back as the 70s.
+The committee chair accused ExxonMobil’s CEO Darren Woods of lying to Congress after he denied that the company covered up its own research about oil’s contribution to the climate crisis as far back as the 1970s.
 A video was shown at the hearing of an Exxon lobbyist describing the oil giant’s backing for a carbon tax as a public relations ploy intended to block more serious measures to combat the climate crisis.[17]

 The increasing consolidation and corporatization of the media industry has contributed to both less news coverage and a reduction in the diversity of voices covered.
 It also “creates a potential for the suppression of information that is at odds with the interests of the parent corporation.”[18]

 In 1983, 50 companies owned 90% of U.S. media.
-Since the Telecommunications Act of 1996, which reduced the Federal Communications Commission (FCC) regulations on cross ownership, 90% of U.S. media is owned by 6 companies: Viacom, News Corporation, Comcast, CBS, Time Warner, and Disney.
+Since the Telecommunications Act of 1996, which reduced the Federal Communications Commission (FCC) regulations on cross ownership, 90% of U.S. media is owned by six companies: Viacom, News Corporation, Comcast, CBS, Time Warner, and Disney.
 The act was “essentially bought and paid for by corporate media lobbies,” as Fairness and Accuracy in Reporting described it, and radically “opened the floodgates on mergers.”[19]

-Radio has undergone a similar consolidation, Before the Telecommunications Act, companies were not allowed to own more than 40 radio stations.
+Radio has undergone a similar consolidation.
+Before the Telecommunications Act, companies were not allowed to own more than 40 radio stations.
 Since then, Clear Channel (now called iHeartMedia) has grown from 40 stations to 1,240 stations — 30 times more than previously allowed.[20]

 Local newspapers have also seen such consolidations, including many closures.
 Gannett, for instance, owns more than 1,000 newspapers and 600 print periodicals.[21]

-15 billionaires essentially own the media: Jeff Bezos, Michael Bloomberg, Rupert Murdoch, Donald & Samuel Newhouse, Cox Family, John Henry, Sheldon Adelson, Joe Mansueto, Mortimer Zuckerman, Barbey Family, Stanley Hubbard, Patrick Soon-Shiong, Carlos Slim Helu, Warren Buffett, Viktor Vekselberg.[22]
+Fifteen billionaires essentially own the media: Jeff Bezos, Michael Bloomberg, Rupert Murdoch, Donald & Samuel Newhouse, Cox Family, John Henry, Sheldon Adelson, Joe Mansueto, Mortimer Zuckerman, Barbey Family, Stanley Hubbard, Patrick Soon-Shiong, Carlos Slim Helu, Warren Buffett, Viktor Vekselberg.[22]

 How Climate Groups Can get Media Coverage

 Climate groups need to make a media plan on how to generate coverage; don’t wait for the media to call you.
 Getting your event or issue covered in the media means that tens of thousands might hear about it rather than the few dozen or hundreds who attend in person.
-It also amplifies the importance of the issue for elected officials you are trying to impact upon.
+It also amplifies the importance of the issue for elected officials you are trying to have an impact upon.

 Develop a written media plan and recruit volunteers to coordinate the effort.
 Attend a media training for social activists – or organize a training for your group.

 Learn how to use social media,[24] including the role of influencers, hashtags, and links.
 As of 2019, more the half of Americans now get their news from social media (especially Facebook) and that number is increasing.[25]
-Get your members to follow and retweet / share your social media, helping to build the number of your followers.
+Get your members to follow and retweet or share your social media, helping to build the number of your followers.
 Have a plan to increase the number of people following you.

 For the more adventurous, look at podcasts and shows on public access cable television.
 Recruit people to take and post photos – and videos – from all your events.
 Coordinate with your art team on the visuals.